sushiibot/sushii-modmail/README.md

 ## Features

-Feature set is fairly minimal, focusing on essential and frequently used.
+Focused on simplicity and user experience, sushii-modmail provides:

 - **Built-in Organization and Archive** - ModMail threads are Forum channel threads.
 Forum tags are used so you can only show the threads that are